-Dr. Muri also served in Celebration, FL, for more than a decade as technology leader and administrator at Disney’s Celebration School.
-Early in his career, he also served as a high school principal and teacher, where he became one of the first National Board Certified Teachers in the country.
+In addition, Dr. Muri worked in Celebration, FL, for more than a decade as a technology leader and administrator at Disney’s Celebration School.
+Early in his career, he served as a high school principal and teacher, and was one of the first National Board Certified teachers in the country.

-Dr. Muri believes that every child is an individual learner and that the teacher-student equation is most effective when learning is personalized to meet the unique needs of every child.
-Dr. Muri also strongly believes in the importance of a great teacher in every learning environment and a great principal leading every school.
+Dr. Muri believes that children are individual learners and that the student-teacher equation is most effective when instruction is personalized to meet each child’s unique needs.
+He also strongly believes in the importance of a great teacher in every learning environment and a great principal leading every school.

 Dr. Muri graduated with a bachelor’s degree in intermediate education and middle school education from Wake Forest University in Winston‐Salem, NC.
 He earned his doctorate in educational leadership from Wingate University in Matthews, NC, and holds a master’s degree in public school administration from Stetson University in Deland, FL.
-He has conducted master’s level work in public school administration at Appalachian State University in Boone, NC.
+He conducted master’s-level coursework in public school administration at Appalachian State University in Boone, NC.

 Kunjan Narechania, a member of Chiefs for Change’s first Future Chief cohort, was appointed as CEO of the Louisiana Recovery School District (RSD) in 2017, where she oversees the unification of schools in New Orleans and statewide school improvement efforts under the Every Student Succeeds Act.
 She previously served as Chief Operating Officer for the Louisiana Department of Education.
 In this capacity, she was responsible for managing the internal operations at the Recovery School District in New Orleans and for leading the portfolio office at the Department.
 Prior to this role, she was the Vice President, Teacher Support and Development at Teach For America from 2009 to 2011, and she has held several other leadership positions within Teach For America in Chicago and in North Carolina since 2003.
 She started her career as a teacher in Durham, North Carolina, where, by her third year teaching, her students achieved the highest math scores at her school.
 Narechania holds a Bachelor’s in Biology and Psychology from the University of Illinois and currently resides in New Orleans, Louisiana.